bijiuni/compu_bio/Lab8/README.md

 N_count = 20
 Gaps = 2
 ```
 The numbers are rather self-explanatory.
-N50 = 234690, n = 11 means 50% of the assembly is contained in the 11 longest reads.
+N50 = 234690, n = 11 means 50% of the assembly is contained in the 11 longest read.

 *__Q:__* Why is N50 is useful statistic to calculate?
 Why not just list the mean or median contig length?
 In your assembly, are scaffolds longer than contigs, or are scaffolds approximately equal to contigs?